 I don’t usually like “all inclusive” books about fashion history because they lack enough detail about the clothing of the decades I am interested in most: 1860-1960.
 Mirror of Fashion is one of the better all-inclusive books.
 It is no longer in print which makes the used copies very affordable.
 I always find interesting tidbits of fashion history most other books leave out.
 There are many wonderful photographs and illustrations too.
 A feast for the eyes!

-Whenever I am getting ready for a 1920s-1960s event I have these two books by my side.
-The Reno hairstyles book is full of authentic and modern techniques to achieve perfect pin curls, fingers waves, and bee hives.
+Whenever I am getting ready for a 1920s-1960s event, I have these two books by my side.
+The retro hairstyles book is full of authentic and modern techniques to achieve perfect pin curls, fingers waves, and bee hives.
 The recommended products are helpful and the step by step photographed directions will make you a hairdressing expert.
 The book is broken down by decade with a few iconic styles for each.
 Most of the styles do take a long time to learn and master, as two hours wouldn’t even begin to be enough.
-The only one I have managed to put together quickly is the 1950s double french twist (which is perfect for my long, thick, curly hair.)
-Most hairstyles are geared towards shorter shoulder-length hair.)
+The only one I have managed to put together quickly is the 1950s double French twist (which is perfect for my long, thick, curly hair).
+Most hairstyles are geared towards shorter shoulder-length hair).
 I still find the book incredibly helpful and one I want to spend more time learning from.

-The Retro Makeup book is also very good.
+The Retro Makeup Book This is also very good.
 I love the history of all the makeup products and colors.
-There are numerous illustrations of the types of lips, eyebrows and eyeliner shapes plus examples of full makeup done from the 1920s to the 1960s.
+There are numerous illustrations of the types of lips, eyebrows and eyeliner shapes, plus examples of full makeup done from the 1920s to the 1960s.
 My only complaint is like the hairstyles these looks are bit more Hollywood and not natural everyday styles.
-I still prefer to reference vintage books and magazines from the decade I want to recreate for my day to day looks but when I run out of time to do that the Retro Makeup book is my best friend.
+I still prefer to reference vintage books and magazines from the decade I want to recreate for my day to day looks, but when I run out of time to do that, the Retro Makeup book is my best friend.
 Both books are a must have for your collection.